platisd/cpp-command-parser/README.md

 ## Why not `insert your favorite CLI parsing library here`?

 In all fairness, this library was created under the misconception that [cxxopts](https://github.com/jarro2783/cxxopts) was not able to satisfy our use-case out of the box, which is **not** true.
-Some of its advantages are:
+Some of its cool features are:

 * Compile-time check of argument count and types (i.e. you cannot "forget" to parse an argument or parse one that was not expected)